RtopRS/RtopDev/README.md

 }

 ```
-For building your lib, simply run
+To build your lib, simply run:
 ```
 cargo build --lib --release
 ```
-Your compilated plugin should be located here `target/release/libmy_plugin.so`
+Your plugin should be located here `target/release/libmy_plugin.so`.

 **Remember these things, For each widget you want to create, you must make a function called `init_{WIDGET}` which return a `Box<dyn rtop_dev::plugin::Plugin` and a `bool` that defines if your widget should receive input from the user or not.
 Don't forget to add `#[no_mangle]` in front of each `init` function.
 Otherwise, it will not be exported**